pmndrs/xr/docs/tutorials/hit-test.md

 ## useXRHitTest Hook

-The `useXRHitTest` hook is the most commonly used hook for continuous hit testing.
+The `useXRHitTest` hook is the most commonly used hook for hit testing.
 It automatically performs hit tests every frame and calls your callback function with the results.

 **What it does:** Sets up continuous hit testing that runs every frame, providing real-time intersection data with the real world.

 **When to use it:** Use this when you need continuous tracking of where a ray intersects with real-world surfaces, such as for cursor positioning, object placement previews, or interactive AR elements.

 **Parameters:**
-- `fn` - Callback function that receives hit test results and a world matrix helper
+- `fn` - Callback function that receives hit test results and a function to retrieve the world matrix
 - `relativeTo` - The object, XR space, or reference space to cast rays from
 - `trackableType` - Optional parameter specifying what types of surfaces to hit test against